MrFriendCS/MrFriendCS.github.io/N5-CS-SDD.md

 #### Validation

 User input can be checked using a conditional loop.
-If it is not acceptable it can be re-entered until it is.
+If it is not acceptable it is re-entered until it is.

 ``` python
 dice = int(input("Enter a value from 1 to 6: "))